yarisvt/tyk-docs/tyk-docs/content/publish/tutorials/publish-api-developer-portal.md

 ---

-Managing your portal is a key part of Tyk Dashboard, this section aims to provide some tutorials to help you get started working with your portal and publishing your API programmes to the public.
+Managing your portal is a key part of Tyk Dashboard, this section aims to provide some tutorials to help you get started working with your portal and publishing your APIs to the public.

 ## Publish to your Developer Portal